-What part of your body is at the same time one of the most glorified while being forgotten?
+What part of your body is one of the most glorified while at the same time being one of the most forgotten?

-If you guessed it right, then you’re probably not part of this paradox or just lucky enough to guess it.
+If you got it right, then you’re probably not part of this paradox.
+Or really good at guessing.

-With social media expanding such as Instagram, Facebook, Twitter, etc…appearance and looks have become a major part of today’s society.
-Aesthetics sells…. a lot.
-Let’s just take a glance at Instagram for example, what is one of the things you see the most?
+With social media such as Instagram, Facebook, Twitter, etc expanding so much, appearance and looks have become a major part of today’s society.
+Aesthetics sell…. a lot.
+Take a glance at Instagram, for example.
+What’s one of the things you see the most?
 Glutes.

 Now, what’s so ironic about it?